LEADING OFF: Marlins postponed again amid virus outbreak

 The Yankees and Phillies also postponed their game Monday after the Marlins played in Philadelphia over the weekend.
 As of Monday night, the teams planned to begin their series Tuesday instead.

-Word of multiple positive tests among the Marlins and Reds rosters shook many around the game.
+Word of multiple positive tests among players on the Marlins and Reds rosters shook many around the game.

 “I’m going to be honest with you: I’m scared,” Nationals manager Dave Martinez said.